Should you rely on credit, debit, or cash to manage your finances? Each method has pros and cons. Your best bet is to stay flexible.

-Many institutions halted their debit rewards programs years ago, and the programs that remain aren’t typically as lucrative as those offered by the best credit cards.
-But it’s worth checking whether your bank offers discounts at certain merchants or points for money you spend using your debit card.
-Some independent services allow you to link to your debit card to earn rewards.
-Enroll any American Express, MasterCard or Visa debit card or credit card in Thanks Again and you’ll earn one point per dollar when you use it at eligible airport merchants, restaurants and parking facilities.
-Points are convertible to participating loyalty programs, including American Airlines AAdvantage, Hilton HHonors, Southwest Rapid Rewards and United MileagePlus.
-You can also link an American Express, MasterCard or Visa debit or credit card with Fuel Rewards.
+One remaining rewards program is helpful for vehicle owners; it links an American Express, MasterCard or Visa debit or credit card with Shell’s Fuel Rewards program.
 When you spend a specified amount on your card at participating restaurants and merchants, you’ll get a discount on gas at eligible Shell stations.
 For every $50 spent on dining, for example, you’ll get 10 cents off per gallon.
 And just for being a member, you’ll get at least 3 cents off per gallon every time you fuel up.

 The downsides.
 Legally, debit cards have weaker fraud protections than credit cards.
 Your liability is capped at $50 in unauthorized charges if you notify your bank within two business days of learning that your debit card has been lost or stolen, but you could be on the hook for up to $500 if you report a missing card after those two days have passed.
 And if you wait more than 60 calendar days after your statement is sent, you could possibly be responsible for all the money stolen from your account.

 If you report a missing debit card before any suspicious charges appear, you’ll have no liability.
-And if your card number, but not the card itself, is used fraudulently, you won’t be responsible for unauthorized charges if you contest them within 60 days of the statement containing them being mailed to you.
+And if your card number, but not the card itself, is used fraudulently, you won’t be responsible for unauthorized charges if you contest them within 60 days of the statement containing them having been mailed to you.

 In practice, your bank will likely refund any unauthorized charges as long as you notify it promptly of a lost or stolen debit card.
 But you may have to wait several days to get the money back in your account.

-Cash Is Still King
+Cash Is Waning

-Cash is the ultimate budgeting tool because once it’s gone, it’s really gone.
+Cash, though, is still useful; it is the ultimate budgeting tool because once it’s gone, it’s really gone.
 “It is very hard to fully comprehend the amount of money you are spending when you never physically possess it,” says Robert Solimano, a certified financial planner and founder of Angel Oak Financial Services.
 He counsels young clients to use cash whenever possible, “so that they may feel the pain of actually being separated from the money they earn.”

 The downsides.
-The average fee for withdrawing cash from an ATM outside of your bank’s network — including the charge from the ATM’s operator as well as one from your own bank —has hit a record high of $4.57, according to a survey from Bankrate.com.
+The average fee for withdrawing cash from an ATM outside of your bank’s network — including the charge from the ATM’s operator as well as one from your own bank — hit a record high of $4.66, according to a 2022 survey from Bankrate.com.
 If you frequently pay with cash, you’ll benefit from using a bank that has a wide network of ATMs in your area or that reimburses fees for out-of-network ATM withdrawals.
 Online banks tend to have more-generous reimbursements than big national banks.